Ping! Thud thud thud! Hiss!

 Local, sustainable seafood and meat is on the menu in the Lobby Restaurant.

-The Pinnacle Hotel at the Pier also owns the separate Pier 7 restaurant, which sits smack at the water’s edge.
+The hotel also owns the separate Pier 7 restaurant, which sits smack at the water’s edge.

 After wandering through the shipyard and checking out the hotel, Pier 7’s daily happy hour (3:00 to 6:00 pm) draws us in.